click0/npp-udl/README.md

 To download Notepad++ go to http://notepad-plus-plus.org/download/

 Here the Notepad++ User Defined Language files for:
-- Cisco IOS and Quagga conf
+- Cisco IOS and Quagga configs (tested by bgpd.conf)
+- AlliedTelesis switches configs (tested by Allied Telesis Switch AT-9924)
+- Mikrotik routers configs with RouterOS
+- Juniper routers configs with JunOS (tested by MX5)

 To use this rules import them from a file.